sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 The CoE will act as facilitator for all activities outlined in the strategy and the action plan.
 It will assist subject-matter experts, encourage the directorates-general and help balance internal focus and external activities.

-As domain leader for IT, IITB will be responsible for setting up and running the Programme Office.
+As domain leader for IT, IITB will be responsible for setting up and running the CoE.
 This will allow it to set priorities, measure outcomes and report on progress.

 IITB will make an annual budget request for the CoE and the action plan, to be reviewed and approved through the normal budgetary procedures.